purple4pur/purple4pur.github.io/backup/AXI4 Address Break Down.md

 - **Aligned address** means `Address % Size == 0`.
     - where `Size` is num of bytes per transfer: `2 ** AxSIZE` or `1 << AxSIZE`.
 - **Narrow transfer** means a transfer not using all WDATA, and selected by WSTRB.
-- AWSIZE should match WSTRB.
+- WSTRB should match AWSIZE.

 ### Schematic diagram